Toondah Real Estate Scheme: Summary and Timeline

 The irresponsible Toondah PDA, which originated with the extreme Newman LNP Government, should have ended with the election of the Palaszczuk Government in 2015.

 Instead, the PDA and the proposed real estate scheme were given Labor’s “green light” by then Deputy Premier Jackie Trad.
 It later emerged the scheme had massively expanded under then Planning Minister Trad, from the LNP’s planned 800 high-rise units, to 3,600 under Labor.
-The Palaszczuk Government has refused to explain these decisions granting big favours to Walker and involving planned destruction of Ramsar protected wetlands.
+Premier Palaszczuk and her Government have refused to explain their decisions granting big favours to Walker and involving planned destruction of Ramsar protected wetlands.

 The Trad ‘green light’ was strongly backed in mainstream media by QYAC and its CEO, Cameron Costello, including in reports in the Brisbane Times, the Courier Mail, and Redland City Bulletin.
 However, there have been subsequent, conflicting but carefully worded, statements from QYAC made on social media, and its 2019-20 annual report states “QYAC does not support the Toondah Harbour development and has continually advocated for the cessation of this project in its current form.”
 That statement conflicts with the evidence of QYAC’s enthusiastic support for Walker and its Toondah plan in mainsteam media.